Madagascar June 7-15, 2023

 Day 3 Tue June 9

-I was up at 4 am, shower was cold so skipped, had BF and caught an arranged moto taxi (25,000, very high price but the kid was on time and efficient) to Cotisse Bus station for the long drive to Morondava (Check in 6am, depart 06:30, 59,500 MA, 17 hours, 698 km).
+I was up at 4 am, shower was cold so skipped, had BF and caught an arranged moto taxi (25,000, a very high price but the kid was on time and efficient) to Cotisse Bus station for the long drive to Morondava (Check-in 6 am, depart 06:30, 59,500 MA, 17 hours, 698 km).
 The buses are Mercedes Benz Sprinters with 18 passengers.
-Luggage well secured on the roof.
+Luggage is well secured on the roof.
 I have the right front seat, the best in the house, but also unfortunately in the sun the whole way.

 On our way out of Tana, the van followed a rough dirt road beside a canal lined on one side with decrepit corrugated/wood pole shacks.
 I have never seen a worse body of water – heaps of old garbage floating in rafts, a blue colour, bubbles of gas percolating up.

-The first 9 hours was on narrow 2-lane pavement with moderate potholes.
-Bullock carts, human powered freight carts, bicycles, bicycle freight (charcoal, fodder), large trucks and the many van taxis all make driving slow – in addition to all the potholes.
-The countryside is hilly with rice paddies in the bottom of the valleys, terraces extending to the top of the hills and frequent small villages.
-This is a hard life as all the agriculture labour intensive – everyone seems to have a shovel – digging up the rice paddies.
+The first 9 hours were on narrow 2-lane pavement with moderate potholes.
+Bullock carts, human-powered freight carts, bicycles, bicycle freight (charcoal, fodder), large trucks and the many van taxis all make driving slow – in addition to all the potholes.
+The countryside is hilly with rice paddies at the bottom of the valleys, terraces extending to the top of the hills and frequent small villages.
+This is a hard life as all the agriculture is labour intensive – everyone seems to have a shovel – digging up the rice paddies.
 Produce selling on the side of the road is common – carrots, potatoes, cabbage.
 The typical house is tall narrow 2-story brick homes.
 Deforestation is extreme.

 Originally a farming region, the city was founded by Norwegian missionary T.G.
 Rosaas in 1872 as a hill station and in 1886 the leper hospital of Ambohipiantrana with 950 people in 1904.